BigJack325/GRO400-MANUS/README.md

 #### <a id="SetupContrib"></a>Setup for Contributors

 ## <a id="Documentation"></a>Documentation
-Classification of the robot servos:
+#### <a id = "Servosclassification">Classification of the robot servos:</a>

 ![photo patte hexapod](https://user-images.githubusercontent.com/48064854/162976618-52e0769e-27ba-48a6-97b3-df437f16bacd.PNG)

+#### <a id= "assemblyguide">Assembly Guide</a>
+You need to 3D print the necessary parts that you can find in the *./CAD* folder.
+We have a complete assembly guide [here](https://github.com/EDP325/GRO400-MANUS/wiki):

+#### <a id = "electricalschematic"> Electrical Schematic</a>
+Photo to be inserted here.
-Electrical Diagram of the Shield:
+#### <a id= "electrical">Electrical Diagram of the Shield: </a>
 ![image](https://user-images.githubusercontent.com/48064854/163028957-0d5c8229-0cb9-4d3b-a6ca-b984c7e7bd09.png)

+#### <a id="Codeexplication">Code Overview</a>

+The code is divided in two main sections.
+The first one is all about the robot movment and is directly written in the Arduino.
+This code is written in switch case depending one the manuel/automatic mode and which movment to do.
+The second section  includes the vision algorithm and the HMI.
+It is written in the Raspberry Pi.
+It is made to detect the chosen images and display some variable on the HMI, a screen connected to the Pi.
+We chose to use VNCviewer to have a remote connection to the hexapod.

 ## <a id="Operation"></a>Robot Operation

 #### <a id="Movement"></a>Robot Movement
 The robot can move forward, backward and sideways.
 It can also rotate clockwise and counterclockwise.
+The head can rotate and the mandibles can open cand close.

 #### <a id="Vision"></a>Robot Vision
 The robot has a vision algorithm that detects these two images:

 ![happy](https://user-images.githubusercontent.com/48064854/163003461-6ebe9cd6-cc70-48df-82ff-0c2a40982960.jpg)![angry](https://user-images.githubusercontent.com/48064854/163003538-dd7039e3-41dc-485b-952a-bf78a2d1049d.jpg)